Azure/azure-powershell/src/EventHub/EventHub/help/Get-AzEventHubNetworkRuleSet.md

 PS C:\> Get-AzEventHubNetworkRuleSet -ResourceGroupName  v-ajnavtest -Namespace Eventhub-Namespace1-1375
 ```

-Get the details of Event Hubs NetworkruleSet of namespace using ResourceGroup and Namesape parameters.
+Get the details of Event Hubs NetworkruleSet of namespace using ResourceGroup and Namespace parameters.

 ### Example 2
 ```powershell